WishKnish/KnishIO-Client-Python/README.md

 from knishioclient.libraries import crypto
 ```

-## Quantum-Resistant Cryptography

-This Python SDK implements ML-KEM768 (NIST FIPS 203) post-quantum cryptography for message encryption, ensuring 100% cross-SDK compatibility with JavaScript, TypeScript, Kotlin, PHP, Rust, C, and C++ implementations.

-### Bridge Architecture

-The Python SDK uses a **Node.js subprocess bridge** to @noble/post-quantum, the same battle-tested cryptographic library used by all other Knish.IO SDKs.
-This architecture guarantees:

-- ✅ **100% Cross-SDK Compatibility**: Python can encrypt/decrypt messages with any other SDK
-- ✅ **Cryptographic Consistency**: Identical implementation across all platforms
-- ✅ **Future-Proof**: Automatic updates when @noble/post-quantum is upgraded
-- ✅ **Battle-Tested**: Same proven library used in production by JavaScript/TypeScript SDKs

-**How it works:**
-1. Python code calls `NobleMLKEMBridge` wrapper class
-2. Bridge spawns Node.js subprocess executing `bin/noble-mlkem-bridge.js`
-3. JavaScript bridge uses @noble/post-quantum for ML-KEM768 operations
-4. Results are returned to Python via JSON

-This pattern is proven in production by the PHP SDK and ensures perfect cryptographic alignment.

 ## Basic Usage

 The purpose of the Knish.IO SDK is to expose various ledger functions to new or existing applications.